-By early 2009, growing illiquidity in the ABCP market-a key source of short-term credit in the United States-made it difficult for many non-bank intermediaries to roll over debt or secure new funding (Campbell et al. 2011).
-This illiquidity coincided with the collapse of several large non-bank lenders, chief among them the General Motors Acceptance Corporation (GMAC), the financing arm of GM and one of the world's largest providers of auto financing.
+2. The crisis may have also disrupted intermediation even at such nontraditional lenders as Internet banks (Ramcharan and Crowe 2013). for many nonbank intermediaries to roll over debt or secure new funding (Campbell et al. 2011).
+This illiquidity coincided with the collapse of several large nonbank lenders, chief among them the General Motors Acceptance Corporation (GMAC), the financing arm of GM and one of the world's largest providers of auto financing.
 At the same time, automobile sales fell dramatically in 2008 and 2009, and GM and Chrysler eventually filed for Chapter 11 bankruptcy protection.